2025 stock market crash: Bond market sell-off

 As the stock market crashed, demand for bonds initially rose, pushing bond yields—which move inversely—down.
 The 10-year Treasury yield fell to 3.86% on April 4, its lowest since October 2024.
 When yields fall, correlated interest rates on loans like mortgages also fall, making borrowing money cheaper.
 The Trump administration said it was aiming to lower the 10-year yield to cut borrowing costs and cited the drop as a benefit of its tariff plan.

 However, in a sharp reversal, the bond market began crashing too, sending yields higher.
 The 10-year yield surged to 4.5% by the morning of April 9.
 The 30-year yield surged 54 basis points to 4.92%, its biggest three-day jump since 1982.
 The Japanese 30-year government bond yield surged to 21-year highs and Britain's 30-year bond yields rose to their highest since 1998.

 The spike in yields shocked traders and government officials.
 In Japan, the Bank of Japan, Ministry of Finance, and Financial Services Agency held an emergency meeting, calming some of the aggressive selling.
 The Bank of England shifted from selling long-term bonds acquired during the 2008 crisis to selling short-term bonds to ease pressure.
 Traders called the spike in yields a "Liz Truss moment," referencing a 2022 UK government crisis when unfunded tax cuts triggered a bond market sell off.
 The upturn was considered an example of bond vigilantism.

 Explanations for the bond sell-off include rising inflation expectations due to tariffs, margin calls amid the stock crash, and dumping of US government bonds due to declining trust in US—especially by foreign investors and governments, who hold about 33% of US Treasuries.
 The Associated Press described it as a "freak" sell-off and highlighted experts who attributed it to a loss of confidence among investors in the United States as a safe, stable place to store money.
 The New York Times noted investors instead moved money into gold, the Swiss franc and German government bonds.

 Business executives and Republican allies placed numerous calls to the Trump administration asking them to reconsider their tariff plans.
+Senator Ted Cruz said that he and other senators urged Trump to reverse course, but that it "did not go well" and that Trump yelled and cursed during their lengthy phone call.